ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 for `setState` method everything except `val` is optional, `from` is set automatically by the `setState` method. `ack` defaults to false, `ts` and `lc` are set as expected

+It is important to note that the value a state of type array, object or mixed must be serialized using `JSON.stringify()`.

 attributes for getState/stateChange/setState object:

 * `val`    - the actual value - can be any type that is JSON-"encodable"